The Charms And Headaches Of Buying A Historic Home

 What Are The Downsides Of Buying A Historic Home?

-While the thought of owning a historic home might seem like a dream come true, it’s time to snap back into reality and consider some of the headaches that may await you if you were to purchase a historic home.
+While the thought of owning a historic home might seem like a dream come true, it’s important to be realistic and consider some of the headaches that may await you if you were to purchase a historic home.

 You’re Joining A Very Motivated Association Of Stakeholders